kumarav1nash/VendorPro.in/doc/todo/sprint-5.md

 - Estimated Hours: 5
 - Assigned To: TBD

-#### TASK-045: Create Hindi Translation Files
+#### TASK-045: Create Hindi Translation UI
 - [ ] Priority: P1
-- Description: Create and implement Hindi translations for the entire application.
+- Description: Create and implement Hindi translations for the entire application UI.
 - Acceptance Criteria:
   - Complete Hindi translation for all UI elements
   - Proper handling of longer text in Hindi